 Oracle Database 12c (including Oracle Grid Infrastructure 12c and Oracle Real Application Clusters 12c) is certified for NetWeaver-based SAP products.

 To ensure sufficient overlap with Oracle Database 11g, which is available to SAP customers as a fully supported version until the end of January 2016, SAP has certified Oracle Database 188.8.131.52, thereby breaking the "terminal release" custom (certification of Oracle Database release x.2, no certification of release x.1) valid to date.
 This initial certification (base certification) does not yet include major new features.

-For more information: Oracle Database 12c for SAP–Roadmap and Base Certification Features (PDF) (preprint from Oracle for SAP Technology Update 2015).
+For more information: Oracle Database 12c for SAP–Roadmap and Base Certification Features (PDF) (extract from Oracle for SAP Technology Update 2015).

 With the most recent SAP NetWeaver version released in September 2014 and in accordance with SAP's "commitment to openness and innovation," SAP has begun to provide an Oracle-specific implementation of SAP's Core Data Services (CDS).
 This will allow SAP applications and application developers to push application functionality down to the database, i.e. to call procedures stored in the Oracle Database.

 Over the last twenty years, SAP and Oracle have worked together to provide customers with a supported SAP/Oracle environment, when running SAP applications on top of an Oracle database.
 SAP also has enjoyed the right to resell to customers a license to use an Oracle database in connection with SAP applications, as well as the right to support the combined SAP and Oracle offerings.
 SAP and Oracle would like to announce that they have recently agreed to an extension of their Reseller and Support agreement.